cdevents/community/FAQ.md

 ---

 ### **Q: How does CDEvents handle backward compatibility?**
-**A:** Maintaining backward compatibility is a priority for CDEvents.
+**A:** Maintaining backward compatibility is important for CDEvents.
 When introducing changes:
-- **Minor Updates:** Add new fields or event types without altering existing structures, ensuring existing integrations remain functional.
+- **Minor Updates:** New fields or event types may be added without breaking existing structures, ensuring that current integrations continue to work.
-- **Major Updates:** Introduce breaking changes with clear migration paths and deprecation notices to allow users to update their implementations accordingly.
+- **Major Updates:** Breaking changes may occur, especially before reaching version 1.0, and will be communicated clearly to users with guidance for migration.
-- **Deprecation Policy:** Deprecated features are announced well in advance, with support timelines to facilitate smooth transitions.
+- **Versioning Before 1.0:** Until we reach version 1.0, breaking changes may be introduced as the specification evolves.
+Users should be prepared for potential changes during this period.

-Detailed information is available in the [versioning and compatibility section](https://github.com/cdevents/spec/issues/43) of our documentation.
+For more details, see the [versioning and compatibility section](https://cdevents.dev/docs/primer/#versioning) of our documentation.

 ---